The Best Mother’s Day Gifts for the Mom Who Pretends She Doesn’t Want Anything

 Scouted selects products independently.
 If you purchase something from our posts, we may earn a small commission.

-it’s that time of year again—Mother’s Day 2024 (Sunday, May 12) is just around the corner, and if you’re like me, you’re already struggling with a stubborn mom (and stepmom) who swears she doesn’t want a gift this year.
+It’s that time of year again—Mother’s Day 2025 (Sunday, May 11) is just around the corner, and if you’re like me, you’re already struggling with a stubborn mom (and stepmom) who swears she doesn’t want a gift this year.
 Whether for your biological mom, your new-ish mother-in-law, your not-evil-at-all stepmother, your wife, your grandmother, or a friend, it’s not always easy to narrow down all of the options when you’re scouring the web in search of the best Mother’s Day gifts for someone who either has everything or says they don’t want a gift at all.

 Obviously, showing up to Mother’s Day brunch empty-handed is not an option (in most cases), so coming up with a non-basic gift she never knew they needed but will absolutely love is the best route to go.
 Depending on your relationship with the giftee in question, the best Mother’s Day gifts are usually equal parts sentimental, useful, and, of course, have a personal touch of some kind.